inasafe/inasafe-doc/docs/source/training/socialisation/run-basic-inasafe.rst

 ------------

 In this chapter you will run |project_name| in Jakarta to determine the impact of a flood model on both Jakarta's population and buildings.
-The

 1. :menuselection:`File --> Open Projects`

-2. A message box appears: *Do you want to save the current project?* :guilabel:`Don't Save`
+2. A message box appears: *Do you want to save the current project?*
+   :guilabel:`Don't Save`

 .. image:: /static/training/socialisation/028_saveproject.*
    :align: center

-3. Navigate to the *InaSAFE_project* folder and :guilabel:`Select` *Jakarta_floods.qgs*,
+3. :guilabel:`Navigate` to the *InaSAFE_project* folder and :guilabel:`Select`
-   :guilabel:`Open`
+	 *Jakarta_floods.qgs*, :guilabel:`Open`

+The result of opening the project:

 .. image:: /static/training/socialisation/029_jakartafloods.*
    :align: center